 What to Do

 There is no better way to get around Tulum than by bike.
 If you want a “go with the flow” kind of day, renting a bike for the day is your best bet.
-Bikes are just about everyone in Tulum and you can rent one for around 150 pesos per day.
+Bikes are just about everywhere in Tulum and you can rent one for around 150 pesos per day.
 Visiting cute boutique shops, stopping for a smoothie or fresh juice, and taking photo ops along the way is time well spent.

 Wanna take a dip?
 Tulum is full of cenotes…over 6,000 of them!
 So, what exactly are cenotes?
 Cenotes are natural pools made from crystal-clear falling rainwater where locals and tourists like to spend their afternoons swimming.
 They can be completely open, partially covered, or fully closed and hidden within caves.
 The Grand Cenote is one of the most popular cenotes, but I hired a private guide, Boutique Tours Mexico, so I could experience some less-known cenotes (like Nicte Ha and Dos Ojos) and those not overrun with tourists.
 In addition, they were able to get me into some cenotes only they were allowed to visit (due to their relationships with the local Mayan owners).
 Plus, they provided snorkel gear and paid entrance fees on my behalf, so I didn’t need to worry about those specifics.
 Because the cenotes are all connected by caves and waterways, more experienced divers could be seen swimming from one cenote to the next.
 How cool is that?!